 St. Michaels named for the Archangel St. Michael, has been an active port since the town was developed.
 The shipbuilding industry has played a major role in its economy with specialization in seagoing vessels and bay craft.
 The log canoes built in the 1800s, served as workboats and later evolved in the sport of log canoe racing.
 As many as 2500 people arrived by steamboats and un-boarded at the Navy Point Wharf in the late 1800s and early 1990s.

-Oyster and crab packing houses and tomatoes canneries fed the economy in the first part of the 20th century.
+Oyster and crab packing houses and tomato canneries fed the economy in the first part of the 20th century.
 Today, tourism is the town's economic engine.
-Visitors enjoy arrival by vessels from all the world as well as by land.
+Visitors enjoy arrival by vessels from all over the world as well as by land.
 The world-renown Chesapeake Bay Maritime Museum is solely dedicated to portraying the history of the Chesapeake Bay and its people.

-It's newest permanent exhibit, "Oystering on the Chesapeake", exemplifies the significance of Maryland's treasure - the skipjack and the art of dredging the waters of the Chesapeake Bay.
+Its newest permanent exhibit, "Oystering on the Chesapeake", exemplifies the significance of Maryland's treasure - the skipjack and the art of dredging the waters of the Chesapeake Bay.